-Title Company Name Remuneration for the 23rd Fiscal Period (Ended December 2022) Accounting Auditor KPMG AZSA LLC 26,750,000 yen
+Title Company Name Remuneration for the 24th Fiscal Period (Ended December 2023) Accounting Auditor KPMG AZSA LLC 29,550

-(\)Remuneration for the independent auditor includes fees for services other than those stipulated in Article 2, paragraph 1 of the Certified Public Accountants Act amounting to ¥1,750 thousand, such as preparation of comfort letters associated with the issuance of investment corporation bonds.
+^() Remuneration for the independent auditor includes fees of 3,300 thousand yen for preparing comfort letters associated with the issuance of new investment corporation units.

-• Fees paid to JHRA
+Fees paid to JHRA

 Since JHR is prohibited from hiring employees based on the provisions of the Investment Trusts Act, it entrusts asset management to JHRA without hiring any personnel.

 In accordance with the asset management contract signed between the two parties, JHR pays asset management fees to JHRA.
 The types of fees, methods of calculating them, and total amounts are as shown below.

-(Calculation Methods)
+<Calculation Methods>